prithivraj/TodoMVVM/README.md

 # TodoMVVM

-This is a sample app that is build according to the six core tenents of modern MVVM as heard on the Fragmented Podcast
+This is a sample app that is build according to the six core tenets of modern MVVM as heard on the Fragmented Podcast

 1. Screens are driven by a single viewmodel.
 They have a one to one relationship.
 2. Screen listen to a an observable that emits a viewstate.